Media pluralism: Internet and mobile

-According to the UNESCO report on world trends in freedom of expression and media development, access to all types of media has increased between 2012 and 2017, but this is especially true for access to the Internet.
+According to the UNESCO report on world trends in freedom of expression and media development, access to all types of media increased from 2.3 billion in 2016 to 4.2 billion in 2021.
+This allowed for greater access to content in general but not necessarily to journalistically curated one.
 International commitments such as the UN 2030 Agenda for Sustainable Development, the work of the Broadband Commission for Sustainable Development and the Internet Governance Forum’s intersessional work on ‘Connecting the Next Billion’ testify of this.

 According to the International Telecommunication Union (ITU), by the end of 2017, an estimated 48 per cent of individuals regularly connect to the internet, up from 34 per cent in 2012.
 Despite the significant increase in absolute numbers, however, in the same period the annual growth rate of Internet users has slowed down, with five per cent annual growth in 2017, dropping from a 10 per cent growth rate in 2012.

 Limitations

 Mobile Internet connectivity has an impact in expanding access.
-The number of unique mobile cellular subscriptions increased from 3.89 billion in 2012 to 4.83 billion in 2016, two-thirds of the world's population, with more than half of subscriptions located in Asia and the Pacific.
-The number of subscriptions is predicted to rise to 5.69 billion users in 2020.
-As of 2016, almost 60 per cent of the world's population had access to a 4G broadband cellular network, up from almost 50 per cent in 2015 and 11 per cent in 2012.
+The number of unique mobile cellular subscriptions increased from 3.89 billion in 2012 to 4.83 billion in 2016, and to 5.2 billion in 2020, two-thirds of the world's population.
+There are, however, noticeable inequalities in the access to internet.
+For instance, there is a "mobile gender gap", since women are 7% less likely than men to own a mobile phone.
+In Sub-Saharan Africa, the figure goes up to 13%.
+In terms of connectivity, women in Africa are 37% less likely to use mobile internet.
 Unlike the open web affords explorations beyond a user’s immediate range of interests, Mobile Internet has the singularity of creating siloed information spaces predisposing mobile users to access only a limited portion of the available information.
 Censorship and surveillance are also factors of media pluralism as they cause different experiences for users accessing the Internet in different States.